Last updated on April 3rd, 2018 at 11:14 pm

 Coordinating Glycerin Soaps

-For an added touch, melt some clear glycerin melt and pour soap, rinse your favorite soap mold, cut stem and part of plastic holder of silk flowers to coordinate with what you used in the pump, place flower side down, stem facing you, in to the mold, cover with the clear melt & pour soap and you have pretty, coordinating soaps to match.
+For an added touch, melt some clear glycerin melt and pour soap and rinse your favorite soap mold.
+Cut the stem and part of the plastic holder of silk flowers to match those used in the pump.
+Place flower side down, stem facing you, into the mold.
+Cover with the clear soap and you have pretty, coordinating soaps to match.

-NOTE* the bars will dry clearer if you cover the exposed area of the soap with a small piece of cellophane, to remove bubbles first spray soap with a slight spritz of rubbing alcohol, then cover with cellophane.
+NOTE … The bars will dry clearer if you cover the exposed area of the soap with a small piece of cellophane.
+To remove bubbles first spray soap with a slight spritz of rubbing alcohol and then cover with cellophane.